wesinator/windows-dev-docs/hub/apps/get-started/index.md

 ## Cross-platform options

-If you need your app to be cross-platform, consider [.NET MAUI](/dotnet/maui/what-is-maui), a [Progressive Web App (PWA)](/microsoft-edge/progressive-web-apps-chromium/), or [React Native for Windows](../../dev-environment/javascript/react-native-for-windows.md).
+If you need your app to be cross-platform, consider [.NET MAUI](/dotnet/maui/what-is-maui), a [Progressive Web App (PWA)](/microsoft-edge/progressive-web-apps-chromium/), or [React Native for Desktop](../../dev-environment/javascript/react-native-for-windows.md).
 There are many other choices available ([here's a list of popular options](../../dev-environment/index.md)), but these are some good starting points.

 .NET MAUI harnesses the power of WinUI on Windows, while also enabling execution on other operating systems.
-React Native for Windows lets you write apps that run on all devices supported by Windows 10 and Windows 11 (not just PCs).
+React Native for Desktop lets you write apps that run on all devices supported by Windows 10 and Windows 11 (not just PCs).
 Another cross-platform option, Progressive Web Apps (PWAs), are websites that function like installed, native apps on Windows and other supported platforms, while functioning like regular websites on browsers.

 For more information, see the following tabs.